 As the parent, you are the most important member of the transplant team once your child is on the waiting list.
 The transplant team depends on the family to help provide the best healthcare possible.
 If there are ever any changes to your child’s medical condition, please contact your transplant team immediately.
 Parents are also responsible for:

 Transportation: You may receive a call for transplant at any time — night or day!
-You must be able to reach the hospital within an hour.
+You must be able to reach the hospital within 4 hours.

 Pager: The transplant team will issue you a pager to so they can contact you when an organ offer has been made for your child.
 You must carry the pager at all times.
 The pager should be checked daily and should only be utilized for the team to contact you.